rhizo-co/cloud-storage-guides/aws/simple/cli/README.md

 ### AWS CLI

 The AWS CLI needs to be installed and configured before you can use it.
 See [the AWS CLI website](https://aws.amazon.com/cli/) for more details.

+Alternatively, the AWS CLI can be accessed without installation and configuration by logging in to the AWS Console and using [AWS CloudShell](https://aws.amazon.com/cloudshell/).

 ### Account permissions